barbarer/py4e-int/_sources/lists/MixedupCode.rst

     Finish the code below to iterate through the list "terms" and then add each item to the list "vocab" if it is not already in the list.
 If the word is already in "vocab", then the program should add 1 to the variable “counter”.
+For example, if "terms" is ["accent", "vertigo", "libra", "illusion"] and "vocab" is ["hereditary", "illusion", "vertigo", "velocity", "fallacy"], then the returned list should be ["hereditary", "illusion", "vertigo", "velocity", "fallacy", "accent", "libra"].

     ~~~~
-    def vocab_list():
+    def vocab_list(terms, vocab):
-        terms = ["accent", "vertigo", "libra", "illusion"]
-        vocab = ["hereditary", "illusion", "vertigo", "velocity", "fallacy"]
         counter = 0

         return vocab